By Peter Ungphakorn

 Discussions on disciplining policies related to export subsidies continue: state trading enterprises, food aid and export finance, which can all have similar effects .

 Vitalis returned to Wellington in 2017 to be chief negotiator in Trans-Pacific Partnership talks and a deputy secretary in the trade ministry.
 Some developing countries said it was time to end New Zealand’s monopoly.
-The next chair was Kenyan ambassador Stephen Karau, now replaced by John “Deep” Ford of Guyana.
+The next chair was Kenyan ambassador Stephen Karau, by 2020 replaced by John “Deep” Ford of Guyana (see the box above for the full list of chairs).

 One of the questions being asked is whether the selection of future chairs will be based on politics rather than individual ability.